Juan Sánchez Ramírez: 1808–1809: War of Reconquista

 The survivors fled to the capital of the colony.
-On day 12, the square was declared under siege by Ferrand's substitute, the General Dubarquier, and 27 men reached Sánchez Ramirez, who established his camp in the Jainamosa section, on the east bank of the Rio Ozama, transferring it, shortly after, to the Gallard, or Galá hacienda.
+On day 12, the square was declared under siege by Ferrand's successor, General Joseph-David de Barquier, and 27 men reached Sánchez Ramirez, who established his camp in the Jainamosa section, on the east bank of the Rio Ozama, transferring it, shortly after, to the Gallard, or Galá hacienda.

 After the French defeat, Santo Domingo was recovered by Spain, and Ramírez was appointed as Governor of the colony, while the territory was reconstituted as Captaincy General.

 Government of Santo Domingo

 Sanchez convened the board of Bondillo, which established new laws and declared null and void the Treaty of Basel.
 So the board confirmed the permanence of Santo Domingo in Spanish hands.
 Santo Domingo was declared Spanish by Ramírez in July 1809.

 Under his government, Santo Domingo again traded with the allied countries to Spain, and the Universidad Santo Tomás de Aquino (UASD) was reopened.
 He suspended the confiscations that the French government had executed against the colony.
 He also allowed the British to trade in the ports of Santo Domingo.

-However, Ramirez established the slave system, which had been abolished by the Haitians, and the poor poblation grew in Santo Domingo.
-So several attempts coup d'état to expel to Sánchez Ramírez of the Santo Domingo's government took place.
+However, Ramirez re-established slavery, which had been abolished by the Haitians, and the number of poor people in Santo Domingo grew.
+As such, several coup d'états were attempted to expel to Ramírez from Santo Domingo's government.
 The people who rebelled against their government were executed by the army, which was at the service of Ramirez, or sent to Ceuta.

 Ramírez also tried to restore the Dominican economy, but Spain was engaged in the war against the then South American colonies.
 His mismanagement led to the period known as España Boba (Foolish Spain), in which the Ramirez government punished all those who promoted or fought for the independence of the colony.
+Once such case included the persecution of Ciriaco Ramírez, who many historians believed to have harboured independence ideas since the War of Reconquista.

-Ramírez was ill and died on February 11, 1811, at the age of fifty, while still ruling the colony, and was buried in the National Pantheon.
+Ramírez was ill and died on February 11, 1811, at the age of 49, while still ruling the colony, and was buried in the National Pantheon.

 Personal life

 Eventually, Ramírez became a landowner.
 He married Josefa del Monte y Pichardo, with whom he had two children: Juana and José.
-In Santo Domingo, Ramírez resided on Padre Billini´s street.
+In Santo Domingo, Ramírez resided on Padre Billini's street.
 After his death, his supposedly impoverished family moved to San Carlos, Santo Domingo, his widow lamenting 'he had many jobs but never a salary'.